“Hm…I was human before the radiation, before the war actually.”

 I can physically feel Richard rolling his eyes.

 “No, but seriously, what did you work with?
 Did you have a family?”
 I lick my dry lips, pressing my tongue behind my incisors, thinking.

 “Well, I was actually a lawyer.”

 “And why not?”
 I raised my eyebrow at that.

 “No, is just too serious and stuff.”
 I shrug at Dylan commentary.

 “Nah, is actually very entertaining, except the family part, with divorce and stuff, bleh, boring~~.
-But the criminal part; which the one who speaks to you worked at; it very interesting.
+But the criminal part; which the one who speaks to you worked at; is very interesting.
 It was very nerve and brain-wrecking.
-Each new case had a lot to search on his own, as well as convincing others with what you were saying, it was quite a lot of fun.”
+Each new case had a lot to search on their own, as well as convincing others with what you were saying, it was quite a lot of fun.”